metabrainz/critiquebrainz/docs/dev/oauth2.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-After your application receives an authorization code, it can send a *POST* request the token endpoint located at ``http://critiquebrainz.org/ws/1/oauth/token``, to exchange the authorization code for an access token.
+After your application receives an authorization code, it can send a *POST* request the token endpoint located at ``https://critiquebrainz.org/ws/1/oauth/token``, to exchange the authorization code for an access token.
+As before, this endpoint is only available over HTTPS and HTTP requests will be refused.
 The request includes following parameters:

 +---------------+----------------------------------------------------------------------------------------+
 | Parameter     | Description                                                                            |